jennycpero/Total/README.md

-# About Total
+# Total

-Total is a math puzzle game created by Jenny Pero.
+Total is a simple math puzzle game programmed in Python.

 ## How To Install
 1. Go to the [GitHub repository](https://github.com/jennycpero/Total) for Total.